timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

 The UI person or information architect is the one responsible for documenting what was written on the whiteboard.
 The content of the document should also match (or dictate) the [issue tracker's](#benefits_for_planning_and_issue_and_project_tracking) user stories, acceptance criteria and requirements per component.

 ### Client
-If the client understands the component pattern, they can easily prioritise certain components over others and have input on their behaviour just like a developer or a project manager could.
+If the client understands the component pattern, they can easily prioritize certain components over others and have input on their behavior just like a developer or a project manager could.

 For the clients' sake you can create a page with all components so they know what they have.
 This way they create their website like a puzzle.
 According to the components they can create access control ruls per component so any agency can create a webpage without stuff breaking.